All Thyroid Lab Tests: The Full Panel & Follow Up Panel

 There are some services that allow you to order your own tests online without a physician.

-This may not a potential option worth considering for some people but remember that you still need a Doctor to prescribe medications, so ordering them may help you with understanding what is happening in your body but it may not help you get the treatment you need.
+This may not be a potential option worth considering for some people but remember that you still need a Doctor to prescribe medications, so ordering them may help you understand what is happening in your body but it may not help you get the treatment you need.

 For this reason, it’s probably best to seek out and find a competent thyroid Doctor to help you